-IN undertaking the study of a Bible word, or of a truth of the Christian life, it is a great help to take a survey of the place it takes in Scripture.
+In undertaking the study of a Bible word, or of a truth of the Christian life, it is a great help to take a survey of the place it takes in Scripture.
 As we see where, and how often, and in what connections it is found, its relative importance may be apprehended as well as its bearing on the whole of revelation.
-Let me try in this first address to prepare the way for the study of what obedience is, by showing you where to go in God's Word to find the mind of God concerning it.
+Let me try in this first chapter to prepare the way for the study of what obedience is, by showing you where to go in God's Word to find the mind of God concerning it.

-FIRST, TAKE SCRIPTURE AS A WHOLE.
+1. TAKE SCRIPTURE AS A WHOLE.

 We begin with Paradise.
-In Gen. ii.
-16, we read: 'And the Lord God commanded the man, saying.'
-And later (iii.
-11), 'Hast thou eaten of the tree, whereof I commanded thee that thou shouldest not eat?'
+In Gen. 2:16, we read: 'And the Lord God commanded the man, saying.'
+And later (3:11), 'Hast thou eaten of the tree, whereof I commanded thee that thou shouldest not eat?'

 Note how obedience to the command is the one virtue of Paradise, the one condition of man's abiding there, the one thing his Creator asks of him.
 Nothing is said of faith, or humility, or love: obedience includes all.
-As supreme as is the claim and authority of God is the demand for obedience as the one thing that is to decide his destiny.
-In the life of man, to obey is the one thing needful.
+As supreme as is the claim and authority of God is the demand for obedience as the one thing that is to